rknightuk/rknight.me/src/posts/links/2024/2024-02-09-wherever-you-get-your-podcasts-is-a-radical-statement.md

   mastodon: https://me.dm/@anildash
 ---

-> being able to say, "wherever you get your podcasts" is a radical statement.

 Startups come time and time again for podcasting and it can't (and shouldn't) be done.
 It's not podcasting without RSS feeds.
 Everything else is just sparkling audio shows.